Kliff Kingsbury: Canadian Football League

-On March 30, 2007, Kingsbury signed with the Montréal Alouettes.
-He spent part of training camp in Montréal before being traded to the Winnipeg Blue Bombers on June 20 in exchange for quarterback Brad Banks.
+On March 30, 2007, Kingsbury signed with the Montreal Alouettes.
+He spent part of training camp in Montreal before being traded to the Winnipeg Blue Bombers on June 20 in exchange for quarterback Brad Banks.
 He was the third-string quarterback for the 2007 Blue Bombers season behind Kevin Glenn and Ryan Dinwiddie.

 Coaching career

-Houston
+Houston Cougars (2008–2011)

-In August 2008, Kingsbury joined the University of Houston football staff in the position of quality control.
+In August 2008, Kingsbury joined the Houston Cougars as a quality control coach.

-Kingsbury was drawn to Houston through his ties with Dana Holgorsen who had been the offensive coordinator at Texas Tech prior to Houston.
 Kingsbury received recognition for the performance of the Houston offense in 2009 with Case Keenum at the helm.
 Keenum finished his Houston career with multiple NCAA Division I passing records.
-With Holgorsen departing to become the offensive coordinator at Oklahoma State University, Kingsbury was promoted to the position of co-offensive coordinator and quarterbacks coach for the Cougars serving alongside former UH receiver Jason Phillips.
-Kingsbury quickly gained Coach Kevin Sumlin's trust and began calling all the offensive plays and was recognized as the 2011 Offensive Coordinator of the year after Houston led college football, averaging 50 points and nearly 600 yards of offense per game.
+With Holgorsen departing to become the offensive coordinator at Oklahoma State University, Kingsbury was promoted co-offensive coordinator and quarterbacks coach for the Cougars alongside Jason Phillips.
+In 2011, Kingsbury served as playcaller of an offense that lead the NCAA in nearly all offensive statistics, averaging 50 points and nearly 600 yards per game.

-Texas A&M
+Texas A&M Aggies (2012)

-After a record-breaking 2011 season in which Houston led the NCAA in yards, points, and virtually every offensive category, Kingsbury joined former Houston head coach Kevin Sumlin to be the offensive coordinator for Texas A&M for the 2012 season, coaching Heisman Trophy-winning quarterback Johnny Manziel.
+Kingsbury was named the offensive coordinator for the Texas A&M Aggies in 2012, coaching Heisman Trophy-winning quarterback Johnny Manziel.
 The Aggies led the Southeastern Conference in rushing, passing, total and scoring offense, and were the nation's only offense ranked in the top 15 of the NCAA statistics in all four categories.
-For his performance, Kingsbury was named the 2012 Footballscoop.com Offensive Coordinator of the Year and was named a finalist for the Broyles Award.
+Kingsbury was named a finalist for the Broyles Award.

-Texas Tech

-Kingsbury returned to his alma mater as Texas Tech's 15th full-time head coach on December 12, 2012, following the abrupt departure of coach Tommy Tuberville to Cincinnati preceding the 2012 Meineke Car Care Bowl of Texas.
-Texas Tech athletic director Kirby Hocutt announced the hire with a video linked from his Twitter account.
-The video panned over to Kingsbury, who flashed the Guns Up sign and said, "Wreck 'em, Tech."
-Kingsbury's contract included a base salary of $10.5 million over 5 years, and creative control over the team's uniforms.

-At 33, Kingsbury was the second-youngest head coach of a team in an AQ conference, and the third-youngest head coach in college football.
-Only Matt Campbell of Toledo and P. J. Fleck of Western Michigan were younger.